fsfe/reuse-docs/README.md

 [![reuse compliant](https://reuse.software/badge/reuse-compliant.svg)](https://reuse.software/)

 We're working to make managing copyrights and licenses in free and open source software easier.
-This is a collection of tutorials, FAqs and specifications to demonstrate how to add copyright and license information to a project in ways which allow for more automation.
+This is a collection of tutorials, FAQs and specifications to demonstrate how to add copyright and license information to a project in ways which allow for more automation.